sigmacomputing/sigmaquickstarts/site/sigmaguides/src/Fundamentals 2: Working with Tables-v2/Fundamentals 2: Working with Tables.md

 Sigma also has the ability to create `Summary Values` across the entire table.

-At the bottom of the table you will see a line that says `Summary` which shows the number of rows as well as the number of columns.
+At the bottom of the table you will see a line that says `SUMMARY`, which shows the number of rows as well as the number of columns.

 At the bottom left corner of the table click on the caret:

 <img src="assets/summary1.png" width="400"/>

-the `+ button`:
+And click the `+ button`:

 <img src="assets/summary1a.png" width="300"/>